angeloreale/one-day-calendar/README.md

 Areas that need improvement:
 - Calendar component tests could be more thorough to account for edge cases.
-- Calendar component evaluate events logic has a large big O, and could be further optimized.
+- Calendar component logics for event splitting accross columns has a large big O, and could be further optimized.

 CC-BY 2020 Angelo Reale.